aekiti/aepps/README.md

-# aeternity-development-101
+# ækiti æpps
-ækiti developers æternity development 101 projects on [dacade](https://dacade.org)
+Showcasing ækiti developers æpps built on æternity blockchain.

+## Note
+1. Check out the repo guide at [https://aekiti.github.io/aepps](https://aekiti.github.io/aepps)
+2. Some of this æpps was submitted on [dacade](https://dacade.org) for the æternity development 101 course